yottaawesome/intro-to-dx12-2nd-edition-revisited/README.md

 ## Introduction

 This is an ongoing effort at revisiting the source code for [Frank D. Luna's](https://www.d3dcoder.net/default.htm) second edition of [*Introduction to 3D Game Programming with DirectX 12*](https://www.d3dcoder.net/d3d12_v2.htm).
-Luna's books on DX12 (and its predecessors) are considered the de facto standard reference for learning DX12, and the primary intent here is to simplify and make the codebase easier to study by adapting the codebase to modern C++ standards and best practices.
+Luna's books on DX12 (and its predecessors) are considered the de facto standard reference for learning DX12, and the primary intent here is to simplify and make the codebase easier to study (at least for me) by adapting the codebase to modern C++ standards and best practices.
 DirectX 12 is already a very difficult API to work with, and any way we can make it easier to understand is a good thing.

 I began this effort with the original book, but have since moved on to the second edition after I discovered its existence.